codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   - That you selected the correct runtime for the pipeline
   - The CPU/Memory specification in the pipeline settings

-- **Problem:** After installing the runner builds stuck in "pending" and in the runner pod has the following logs: `HTTP request to Codefresh API rejected.
+- **Problem:** After installing the runner, your builds are stuck in the "pending" state and if you look at the runner pod logs you get the following message: `HTTP request to Codefresh API rejected.
 Status-Code: 401`
 - **Solution:** You probably installed the runner in a namespace where there was previously another Codefresh runner.
 Delete the namespace and install the runner on a new namespace.

 ## What to read next